mchigit/Cryptoz.cards-Dapp/README.md

 The final live integrated dApp using VueJs Bootstrap and Web3

-You can preview a beta of this project at https://rinkeby.cryptoz.cards/
+You can view the Live application now at https://main.cryptoz.cards/